OpenPaymentNetwork/FerlySite/backend/Sphinx/appcommunication.rst

         Required.
 The expo-token corresponding to device.

     :statuscode 200:
-        **If successful the response body will be a JSON object with no attributes.**
+        **If successful, the response body will be a JSON object with no attributes.**

-        If unsuccessful the response body is a JSON object with one of the following attributes:
+        If unsuccessful, the response body is a JSON object with one of the following attributes:
             ``invalid``
                 A string explaining why the input was invalid.
             ``error``